codetower/es6-features/src/content.md

 ## Symbols
 Symbols are a new type.
-Can be used to create anomymous properties.
+Can be used to create anonymous properties.

 ```javascript
 var typeSymbol = Symbol("type");